vindicator-noob-noob/exercises/README.md

 to better understand.
 With that said, looking forward to guidance of experienced programmer and establish some meaningful working relationships.
 But let's get down to it!

-# exercises
 This repository consists of exercises and my solutions (as a beginner).
 Looking for refined advice for more experienced coders.

+Exercise 1:
-# Randomly generate two lists and find common items in these lists.
-Create a new list
-# with the items in common.
+Randomly generate two lists and find common items in these lists.
+Create a new list with the items in common.
 Avoid having duplicates in the new list.

 import random
 x = []